misiektoja/spotify_monitor/docs/configuration.md

 | `SCROBBLE_HEALTH_REPEAT_INTERVAL` | `--scrobble-repeat-interval` | 86400 seconds | Reminder interval while an outage remains unresolved |
 | `SCROBBLE_HEALTH_STATE_FILE` | `--scrobble-state-file` | `.spotify-monitor-scrobble-health.json` | Restart-safe alert state |

 An operational Spotify or Last.fm request error does not count as a scrobbling outage.
-Scrobble health makes one bounded immediate HTTP retry then waits for `SPOTIFY_ERROR_INTERVAL`, which is three minutes by default, before its next comparison.
-It sends an operational email or webhook only after three consecutive comparison failures.
+Scrobble health makes one bounded immediate retry for transient server errors then waits for `SPOTIFY_ERROR_INTERVAL`, which is three minutes by default, before its next comparison.
+It does not immediately retry a Spotify 429 response or block for a very long `Retry-After` value.
+A `QUOTA_EXCEEDED` response explains that the user-owned app quota is exhausted and links to Spotify's [quota modes guide](https://developer.spotify.com/documentation/web-api/concepts/quota-modes).
+The monitor sends an operational email or webhook only after three consecutive comparison failures.
 A successful comparison resets that failure count.
 The existing health state is preserved until both histories can be compared again.
 Recovery requires a confirmed match newer than the Spotify evidence that triggered the outage.
 Outage alerts link directly to the Last.fm connected-applications page for reauthorization.

 <a id="spotify-access-token-source"></a>
 ## Spotify Access Token Source